US STOCKS-Wall Street rises as Fed officials soothe inflation worries

 By Shashank Nayar

-May 26 (Reuters) - Wall Street's main indexes rose marginally on Wednesday after remarks from the Federal Reserve helped ease worries about higher inflation, while a recent dip in bond yields supported heavyweight tech-related stocks for a third straight session.
+May 26 (Reuters) - U.S. stocks rose marginally on Wednesday after remarks from Federal Reserve officials helped ease worries about higher inflation, while a recent dip in bond yields supported tech-related stocks.

-Apple Inc AAPL.O, Amazon.com Inc AMZN.O and Alphabet Inc GOOGL.O added between 0.2% and 0.5%, as the yield on the benchmark 10-year Treasury note US10YT=RR stood at more than two-week lows of 1.557%.US/
+Apple Inc AAPL.O, Amazon.com Inc AMZN.O and Alphabet Inc GOOGL.O added between 0.2% and 0.5%, as the yield on the benchmark 10-year Treasury note US10YT=RR stood at more than two-week lows of 1.552%.US/

 Higher yields pressure valuations for tech and other growth stocks, whose future cash flows are discounted at higher rates.

-Technology .SPLRCT and consumer discretionary .SPLRCD, among the worst performing S&P sectors this month, provided the biggest support to the benchmark S&P 500.
+Technology .SPLRCT and consumer discretionary .SPLRCD, among the worst performing S&P sectors this month, provided the biggest support to the benchmark S&P 500 on Wednesday.

-"Tech has amassed multiple compressions on fears that rates would have to be raised but now that inflation has been recognized as overblown, fund managers are piling back into certain sections," said Thomas Hayes, managing member at Great Hill Capital Llc in New York.
+"The market seems to have calmed today but we see good demand for tech-related stocks even as most investors are conservatively optimistic," said Jason Barsema, co-founder and president of Halo Investing.

-"People are realizing that there will be a major component to inflation that will be transitory and there will be some moderate inflation that will be persistent."
+"If data suggests any jump in inflation, it could lead to some volatility."

-After fears of rising inflation roiled Wall Street's main indexes earlier this month, all eyes will be on the closely watched monthly U.S. personal consumption report, the Fed's favorite inflation gauge, due later this week.
+After fears of rising inflation roiled Wall Street's main indexes earlier this month, all eyes will be on the closely watched monthly U.S. personal consumption report, the Fed's favorite inflation gauge, due later in the week.

 Fed vice chair Richard Clarida downplayed the effects of higher price pressures on Tuesday, voicing faith in the central bank's ability to engineer a "soft landing" if prices continued to escalate beyond what was expected.